Dusteh/base-app-server/README.md

-## Invy: Personal inventory management
+## Base-App-Server
+A simple project to keep myself current with clojure

 ### Startup
-Invy service starts in dev mode by default when not supplying startup arguments
+Service starts in dev mode by default when not supplying startup arguments

 #### To Run:
 * Start dev support services via